MS in Nutrition and Exercise Physiology with Emphasis in Exercise Physiology

 The graduate program in Nutrition and Exercise Physiology is designed to provide advanced training in both the basic and applied aspects of exercise, physical activity and physical inactivity.
 Currently, the research focus is to examine the mechanisms by which physical activity levels and/or exercise modulate risk and development of obesity, type 2 diabetes, and overall metabolic and cardiovascular diseases using both animal models and human subjects, and to be able to translate the findings into the clinical or applied setting.
 Graduate students will receive training in laboratory research, seminar preparation, scientific writing, problem solving and grant writing.
 Graduate studies at the University of Missouri offer the advantage of interdisciplinary exercise research that is facilitated by numerous collaborations at the many research centers at MU.
 The Exercise Physiology research program collaborates closely with other units on campus including the Department of Biomedical Sciences in the Vet School, and the Departments of Internal Medicine and Medical Pharmacology and Physiology in the School of Medicine among others.

 Exercise physiology faculty seek to develop new knowledge in the area of exercise training, exercise metabolism, and obesity.
-The current focus of the program is physical inactivity, exercise and nutrition strategies for weight management and the prevention of lifestyle related diseases.
-The mission of the Exercise Physiology Graduate Program is to train graduate students who will provide professional leadership and research developments in areas of human health and sports conditioning.
+The current focus of the program is physical inactivity, exercise and nutrition strategies for the prevention of lifestyle related diseases.
+The mission of the Exercise Physiology Graduate Program is to train graduate students who will provide professional leadership and research developments in areas of human health.

 The curriculum has a scientific basis with core courses in exercise physiology, nutrition, biochemistry, and physiology.
-Exercise physiology research emphasizes human studies, but other exercise models are available on campus, including the pig (Vet.
-Biomedical Sci.) and the rat (Medical School and VA).
+Exercise physiology research emphasizes human studies as well as other exercise models, including the pig and the rat.

 Master's students in Nutrition and Exercise Physiology emphasis will choose between two options for final completion: thesis or internship.
 Students should indicate their preference on their application to the program.
 The course curriculum will be the same for both options, except for the thesis or internship.
 Students will complete a minimum of 36 credits of graduate coursework beyond the bachelor's degree.
 For a full explanation of the thesis/non-thesis options, see section below on Thesis/Non-Thesis Requirements or view the information on the programs website: https://nep.missouri.edu/degrees/ms-exercise-physiology/.